lakazatong/extend-console/README.md

 ## Advice

-require this module after all others with your `global.projectRoot` so that it correctly loads
+Require this module once after all others with your `global.projectRoot` set beforehand to make sure it always correctly loads the filenames format functions relative to your `global.projectRoot`

+You are in trouble if you require packages around in your project that might use this package, defining their own `global.projectRoot`, although it's unlikely for a module meant to be used as a node_module to define a `global.projectRoot`

+That said, you can always use `filename` or `absolute` and make sure none of this happens